prinsepipo/projectotaku/README.md

 ![Demo Image](./docs/demo.png)

 Project Otaku is a web app for creating and managing your anime and manga list.
-It uses drag'n'drop system to manage your list.
+It uses drag and drop system to manage your list.

 ## Goal